Inside The Siam, Bangkok's most magical hotel

 Competing with the big boys

-Clapp prefers to think of it as an indie hotel -- a nod to his musical background and the struggles that come with being a small player on the scene.
+Krissada prefers to think of The Siam as an indie hotel -- a nod to his musical background and the struggles that come with being a small player on the scene.

 "When we were starting out, [we were] up there against the big boys and I don't mean to create a metaphor but we're not the Four Seasons or the Marriotts, Park Hyatts, Orientals...
 We're just a local family hotel and no one knew us," says the soft-spoken celebrity.